Nuage. Photo: Jean de Calan/© Musée Rodin.

 “Capturing the Model”

-Editor’s note: There are so many wonderful, offbeat and unusual tours and tour guides in Paris, many of which are our partners in the GG2P Travel Club.
-All our tour partners offer members a discount or VIP treatment.
+: There are so many wonderful, offbeat and unusual trips and trip guides in Paris, many of which are our partners in the GG2P Travel Club.
+All our trip partners offer members a discount or VIP treatment.